wilyarti/kettlebell-competition-backend/README.md

-# cms
+# Kettlebell Competition Backend
-New OpenS3 Content Management System.
-Written in Kotlin.
+A ktor server running the necessary API to run the kettlebell-competion app.

-Intended for a few projects.
-Eliminated the need for tons of JS on the front end.
+It connects to a MySQL database and exchanges data with the front end.

 ## Building
 Run